 1501 Will Rogers Park Road

-Nestled in the Santa Monica Mountains, this park really feels like you’re out in the country, right down to the grazing deer.
-With trails galore and horse rentals ($55 per person, minimum age 8 years old), Will Rogers would make a great venue for a Western birthday party – Woody and Jessie lovers rejoice!
-There are also plenty of shaded picnic tables, BBQs, and a gorgeous green lawn to lounge on, play duck duck goose, or even set up a croquet set.
-Reservations are available – 5 or 10 tables.
+Nestled in the Santa Monica Mountains, this state historic park really feels as if you’re out in the country, right down to the grazing deer.
+With trails galore and horse rentals, Will Rogers would make a great venue for a Western birthday party.
+There are also plenty of shaded picnic tables, barbecues, and a gorgeous green lawn to lounge on, play duck duck goose, or even set up a croquet set.
+Reservations are available – five or 10 tables.

 Venice Beach Recreation Center – Venice – Surfs up!